 Even worse, the federal justice system is currently designed to impose the toughest sentence possible upon defendants.
 Mandatory sentencing guidelines used by the federal courts prevent judges from deviating from set guidelines in order to impose lighter sentences on one individual or another.

-Common Colorado Felony Charges
+What Are Common Colorado Felony Charges?

 - Massive fraud